Cover Story: Revealing the Mysteries behind Magnetic Resonance Imaging

 Despite their limitations, open MRIs offer an alternative for people who cannot tolerate closed MRIs.
 As noted earlier, other options may be available, including those with either a “wide-bore” or “short-bore” design, which can help to fit larger patients (up to 500 pounds in some cases), and can help individuals to feel less claustrophobic.

-As noted elsewhere regarding the safety of contrast agents, another physical challenge to having an MRI with gadolinium is the possibility of being allergic to this contrast agent.
+As noted in the section regarding the safety of contrast agents, another physical challenge to having an MRI with gadolinium is the possibility of being allergic to this contrast agent.
 However, this risk is very small.
 According to a large study, only about 12 people out of every 10,000 receiving gadolinium as a contrast agent have an allergic reaction.

 Lastly, some individuals have trouble with the loud banging heard while undergoing an MRI.
 Fortunately, many MRI centers offer special headphones that allow the patient to listen to music during the procedure.
 Listening to music assists in blocking the banging noise, helps the patient to relax, and can also make the time seem to go by faster.